evansbenj/2024_BIO722/8_GATK_realigning_indels.md

 `more forIndelRealigner.intervals`

-You shoudl see a list of intervals coordinates following the chromosome of your reference chromosome.
+You should see a list of intervals coordinates following the chromosome of your reference chromosome.

 With the indel text file, we can then use a function called `IndelRealigner`, which takes as input this `vcf` file to realign bases when possible an minimize mis-called SNPs.